Discover where to grab a bite, a beer and a sweet treat in this northwest Washington, DC neighborhood.

 Near the Metro

-Open City on Calvert Street NW is a focal point for area diners.
+Getting to the heart of the neighborhood is easy – you simply take the Metro’s Red Line to the Woodley Park stop.
+One focal point for area diners is Open City on Calvert Street NW.
 The neighborhood eatery attracts a large brunch crowd, but also serves as an ideal dinner destination.
-Even if you’re just looking for coffee or a beer, the gathering place is a welcoming abode.
+Even if you’re just looking for coffee or a beer, the gathering place welcomes all kinds of diners.
 Breakfast is served all day, so feel free to indulge in the fried chicken and waffle dish, stuffed French toast or the Open City Royale (two eggs, choice of bacon or sausage, hash browns, pancakes or French toast) whether you walk in at 9 a.m. or 9 p.m.
 The lunch and dinner options are also plentiful, ranging from spicy tenders to sandwiches, burgers, pizzas and calzones to main dishes like coconut curry tofu and spinach and cheese ravioli.

 District Kitchen on Connecticut Avenue NW offers Mid-Atlantic fare in the form of seafood paella and pan-seared shrimp – don’t worry, you can get a burger or a steak there, too.